Blocking ads removes funding from us!

 As you already know from me, I documented the unboxing and the initial setup in a separate post.

-Here's a quick run-through of the Prozederes: The packaging of the Fitbit Ionic, which contains a photo of the watch, a Fitbit logo and various inscriptions, is elongated.
-It contains the Ionic, a charging cable, a smaller replacement bracelet, a quick start guide and various warnings.
+Here's a quick run-through of the process again: The Fitbit Ionic packaging, which has a photo of the watch, a Fitbit logo and various inscriptions on it, is long.
+Inside you'll find the Ionic, a charging cable, a smaller wristband for replacement, a quick start guide and various warnings.

 That's all inside the packaging (picture: TechnikNews, 2018)